StateFarm-STEM/hablogger/normalhighschools/november.md

   - Will there be a problem with [RFI](https://en.wikipedia.org/wiki/Radio_frequency)?
 What measures can be taken to prevent issues with RFI?
   - How to mount them in the foam cooler (12"x12"x12")
   - Any other items of note to share from your research or further questions?

-- Payload stabilization and rigging:
+### Payload stabilization and rigging:
   - How to retrieve is caught in a tree, roof, other obstruction
   - How do we keep the ballooon from spinning too much?
   - Tangle hazards that would prevent the parachute from working
   - Proposed methods to attach the balloon to the payload?
     - Assumption is the payload is a foam cooler (12'x12'x12')
   - Any other items of note to share from your research or further questions?

-- Landing prediction:
+### Landing prediction:
   - How can we plan for approximate landing location of the HAB
   - What factors impact or go into the prediction
   - When should the prediction be run
   - Any other items of note to share from your research or further questions?

-- Lift gas:
+### Lift gas:
   - Options for lift gas in our balloon
+    - Safety concerns, availability, cost, where to buy, quality, regulations
+    - Pros and cons
   - How much do we need for a [1600 gram balloon](https://www.kaymont.com/_files/ugd/a13aac_8b84755b308c473b8ac99f1dc39b80e1.pdf) carrying a 4lb payload
   - How do we know how much gas we dispnsed from the tank
   - Any other items of note to share from your research or further questions?